-This is a question asked a lot.
-In fact, it’s encouraged that you eat a 100% raw food diet because you retain all the enzymes in the plant.
-And that’s great, I support people eating as close to a raw food diet as possible (I aim for 70%), but you simply cannot get the number of enzymes from food as you can with a supplement.
+This is a question that is asked a lot.
+In fact, some people say that you should eat a 100% raw food diet because you retain all the enzymes in the food.

-- Papaya – contains papain which also helps with the digestion of proteins and may help improve IBS symptoms according to some studies .
-This enzyme is also included in many enzyme supplements (see above).
+- Papaya – Contains papain which helps with the digestion of proteins and may help improve IBS symptoms according to some studies .
+This enzyme is also included in many enzyme supplements.

-- Mango – Contains digestive enzymes called amylases.
-This help to break down foods high in starch to simple sugars like glucose.
+- Mango – Contains digestive enzymes called amylases which will help break down foods high in starch to simple sugars.

-- Avocados – Avocados contains an enzyme known as lipase.
-Lipase helps break down fats from our diet.
+- Avocados – Avocados contains an enzyme known as lipase which can assist in breaking down fat.

-- Ginger – Contains zingibain which helps digest proteins and also improve symptoms like bloating, nausea, and gas.
+- Ginger – Contains zingibain which helps digest proteins and improves symptoms like bloating, nausea, and gas.

 #2.
 Won’t the enzymes be destroyed by the stomach if I take them?

-Many of these plant-based based enzymes can be effective and used in a broad range of condition (pH range) in the stomach and small intestine.
+Some plant-based based enzymes can be effective and used in a broad range of conditions (pH range) in the stomach and small intestine.